 Brewing instructions for the Long Jing Dragon Well Green Tea

-For a better tasting experience, we recommend filtering the infusion as soon as the set steeping time has elapsed.
-The infusion times we suggest, however, can also be slightly modified to your liking to obtain a more or less intense flavour.
+For a better tasting experience we suggest to filter the infuse as close as possible to the proper steeping time indication.
+The brewing time recommendations, however, can also be slightly adjust by your personal taste in order to obtain a strong or more delicate cup of tea.

 Store in a cool, dry place away from direct sunlight.

 Green Teas are always the most popular category when it comes to the health benefits of this beverage.